Your shopping cart is empty!

 For example, a localised pool of light beside an armchair or over a coffee table will create a cosy area for reading or relaxing, while a pendant lamp hung just above head height over a dining table can provide a well-lit but glare-free and inviting environment for family meals and entertaining dinner guests.
 Indeed, one of the defining characteristics of the midcentury modern lighting style is that pendant lamps are often hung low or even very low when they're being used to provide localised ambient light in the Danish hygge mode.
 Pairs and multiples are also a common feature.

-Check out our gallery of original Scandi and Danish midcentury modern lighting styles below for ideas and inspiration.
+Check out our gallery of original Danish midcentury modern lighting styles below for ideas and inspiration.